 2. Give the folder a name.
 (Like your name and the name of the person you want to invite, eg. John-Jane)

-3. Right-click on the folder and choose Dropbox/Share this folder
+3. Right-click on the folder and, under the Dropbox icon, choose Share this folder

 Whatever you put in the folder will show up on their computer and whatever they put in the folder will show up on your computer.
 Up to the maximum of space you have.
 You both start with 2GB free plus a 500MB bonus for them accepting your invitation.
 You only get a bonus if they’re setting up a Dropbox account for the first time.